 To start the Momentics IDE:

-- In Windows and Mac OS, start the Momentics IDE by using the shortcut created by the installer.
+- In Windows and Mac OS, start the Momentics IDE by using the shortcut created by the setup application.

 - In Linux, start the Momentics IDE by running the qde executable in the IDE installation folder.